on orders of $85 or more

 Where did the Scottish Piper family come from?
 What is the Scottish Piper family crest and coat of arms?
 When did the Piper family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Piper family history?The people known in ancient Scotland as the Picts were the forefathers of the Piper family.
 It is a name for a person who played the bagpipes.

 When the first dictionaries were invented in the last few hundred years, spelling gradually became standardized.
 Before that time, scribes spelled according to sound.
 Names were often recorded under different spelling variations every time they were written.
 Piper has been written Piper, Pyper and others.

-First found in at Innerbundy in Aberdeenshire, where they held a family seat from early times and their first records appeared on the census rolls taken by the ancient Kings of Britain to determine the rate of taxation of their subjects.
+First found in at Innerbundy in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, where they held a family seat from early times and their first records appeared on the census rolls taken by the ancient Kings of Britain to determine the rate of taxation of their subjects.

 This web page shows only a small excerpt of our Piper research.
 Another 167 words(12 lines of text) covering the years 1457, 1546, and 1667 are included under the topic Early Piper History in all our PDF Extended History products.

 More information is included under the topic Early Piper Notables in all our PDF Extended History products.